 Ingredient Variations

-For a sweet application (cream puffs or profiteroles), add 2 to 3 teaspoons of granulated sugar when cooking the butter mixture.
+For a sweet application (cream puffs or profiteroles), add 2-3 teaspoons of granulated sugar when cooking the butter mixture.

 Quick Tip